cysouw/diathesis/text/c10_participle.md

 - Ich habe die Haare geschnitten.
 :::

 A similar diathesis for the possessor of an intransitive subject is attested, though it is very rare [cf. @businger2017: 162-163].
-An example is the verb *anschwellen* 'to swell', for which the possessor of the subject [@next a] can be expressed as dative [@next b] and as subject in a *haben + Partizip* construction [@next c].
+An example is the verb *anschwellen* 'to swell', for which the possessor of the subject [@next a] can be expressed as dative [@next b] and as subject in a *haben+Partizip* construction [@next c].
 In these intransitive examples, it seems even possible to repeat the possessor adnominally [@next d].

 ::: ex
 - Sein Arm schwellt an.